bagachvlad/File_Storage_Service/README.md

 This service implements a smaller part of the described functionality.
 At the moment, we do not save the actual contents of the files, only their name and size at the moment.
 This service supports the following features:
-1.Upload
+- Upload
-2.Delete file
+- Delete file
-3.Assign tags to file
+- Assign tags to file
-4.Remove tags from file
+- Remove tags from file
-5.List files with pagination optionally filtered by tags
+- List files with pagination optionally filtered by tags

 One of the main advantages of the service is:
 - opportunity at the upload automatically add tag "audio" / "video" / "document" / "image" etc. based on extension